Garden Styles - Garden Design

 What does often work rather well is to have just have a part of garden follow a particular theme, instead of the whole garden.
 That way you can indulge your less disciplined side elsewhere.

-Probably one of the most commonly referred to styles and certainly the most romantic.
+Probably one of the most commonly referred to styles in the UK and certainly the most romantic.
 To be authentic a cottage garden is fairly labour intensive due to sowing and clearing up after the annuals and tending to the herbaceous perennials after they have flowered.

 You can help the garden help itself, by allowing annuals to self-seed and planting the tall plants fairly close to each other with a hidden network of support amongst them.
 In this way the supports soon become hidden and the tall plants help to support each other.
 For instance in my cottage style front garden I allow hollyhocks, foxgloves, forget-me-not, Nigella, ornamental grasses and bronze fennel to self seed.
 They have done so happily now for about 15 years with my just removing any excess.